CallumCoffey/Disentangling-PVS-Diffusion/README.md

 across a wide range of physiologically relevant conditions.
 This study provides a significant advancement in directly quantifying diffusion metrics from the PVS, simplifying the modeling process by integrating both PVS location and orientation.

+THIS SOFTWARE IS INTENDED FOR RESEARCH PURPOSES ONLY AND SHOULD IN NO WAY BE USED IN CLINCIAL PRACTICE.